 AMC 20-193

-This AMC from EASA (soon to be harmonized by an FAA AC) covers how to handle the certification aspects of multi-core processors (MCPs) contained in airborne systems and equipment, which is a concern for systems, hardware, and software developers.
+This AMC from EASA (harmonized with FAA AC 20-193) covers how to handle the certification aspects of multi-core processors (MCPs) contained in airborne systems and equipment, which is a concern for systems, hardware, and software developers.